aalokpatwa/rasp-mibi/README.md

 Download the repository as a whole to run the demos.
 Install time should be less than 10 minutes.

 ## Demo

+**NOTE**
+All of the below steps are included in one Jupyter notebook included in this repository.
+Updated as of 03/01/2021.

 ### Data Collection
 Images can be downloaded from: https://www.angelolab.com/mibi-data.
 Only step 2 requires these images directly--all other parts of analysis can be run without it, as intermediate data is provided.